-Car-related accidents and injuries are all too common in Pennsylvania, especially in Pittsburgh with its’ bustling streets of drivers, pedestrians, bicyclists, delivery drivers, and others which can make for a difficult driving environment.
+Auto accidents and car-related injuries are all too common in Pennsylvania, especially in Pittsburgh with its’ bustling streets of drivers, pedestrians, bicyclists, delivery drivers, and others which can make for a difficult driving environment.
 Since 2005, the state of Pennsylvania saw a steady decline of car collisions and related injuries, according to data from the Pennsylvania Department of Transportation.
 It wasn’t until 2015 that we saw an uptick in both tragedies, with and increase of almost 6,000 collisions and 3,000 related injuries.

 As you can see in the above chart, the totals of both car crashes and injured persons in Pennsylvania remained mostly steady throughout the ten years studied.
 An increase of distractions like cell phones have dramatically increased in popularity since 2005 – a large contributor to the increase of collision rates.
 Whether it was distracted driving or another factor that led to a negligent driver hitting you, its important for you to know your options and rights in order to get the compensation you need and deserve.

 - Sideswipe accidents

 There are numerous types of injuries that can be sustained from a motor vehicle collision in Pennsylvania and throughout the world.
 The car accident attorneys at Ronald J. Bua & Associates handle most types of injury cases including: